Shield Nickels, 1866-1883

 Because the word "CENTS" was omitted on the reverse, and because the size of the coin and depiction of Liberty were very similar to Liberty Head $5 gold coins of the era, unscrupulous individuals gold-plated some 1883 Liberty Head nickels and passed them off as $5 gold coins.
 The most famous was Josh Tatum, who apparently was caught but never convicted because he simply accepted whatever change he received (from 5¢ or $5).
 After some 5½ million coins were struck, the U.S. Mint added the word CENTS below the roman numeral "5" on the reverse of the Liberty "V" nickels!

 An equally interesting event occurred at the end of the series, when five unauthorized 1913 Liberty Head nickels were struck by some mint insider (no other 1913 Liberty nickels were produced).
 These extremely rare "V" nickels are among the most legendary U.S. coins!

-See all Liberty Head "V" nickels
+See our Liberty Head "V" nickel inventory

 Buffalo Nickels, 1913-1938